solution focused

 Here is a simple and effective structure for supporting healthy interactions in your relationship that contribute to the changes you and your partner desire.
 It’s simple from the standpoint of the directions.
 In truth, it can be difficult to consistently practice.

 When confronted with problems and difficulties, many of us naturally direct our attention to what we dislike and want to change.
 In other words, we focus on what we don’t like and we advocate for that thing to stop.
 For example, perhaps you feel misunderstood in your relationship and you believe your parter is judgmental of you.
 You might say to her/him, “Stop judging me.”
 Not surprisingly s/he might become defensive and accuse you of the same behavior.
 Before you know it you’re both arguing over what you dislike about each other.
 This is typically called a “problem focused” perspective.
-This perspective often keeps people stuck complaining about problems and can invite defensiveness when someone feels accused of being
+This perspective often keeps people stuck complaining about problems and can invite defensiveness when someone feels accused of being the problem.

 One alternative is a “solution focused” perspective.
 A solution focused perspective puts little or no emphasis on describing the “problem” and directs attention to the specifics of how I’d like things to be.
 Here’s another way to think about this: Am I focused on what I want to stop or am I expressing what new thing I’d like to begin?
 Problem focused perspectives want something to decrease.
 Solution focused perspectives would like something to increase.